Miss Russia

 Miss Russia (Мисс Россия) is a national beauty pageant in Russia.
 It selects the Russian representatives to compete in two of the major beauty pageants: Miss World and Miss Universe.

 History

-The pageant has been running since 1992; however, there was no Miss Russia 1994, 2000 or 2008.
+The pageant began in 1992; however, there was no Miss Russia 1994, or 2000 or 2008.

-Since 2007, the winner of Miss Russia represents her country in both Miss World and Miss Universe.
-However, if she is unable to participate, a runner-up is sent instead.
+Since 2007, the winner of Miss Russia represents her country at Miss World and Miss Universe.
+If the winner is unable to participate, a runner-up is sent instead.

 Russia has won three major international titles: Miss World 1992, Miss Universe 2002, although later dethroned, and Miss World 2008.

-It is estimated that every Miss Russia auditions, over 80,000-100,000 applicants are being processed annually.
+It is estimated that Miss Russia has over 80,000-100,000 applicants annually.